serradura/u-case/README.md

 # In the Gemfile
 gem 'u-service', require: 'u-service/with_validation'

-# Using this approach, you can rewrite the previous sample with fewer lines of code.
+# Using this approach, you can rewrite the previous example with fewer lines of code. e.g:

 class Multiply < Micro::Service::Base
   attributes :a, :b